apchhiys/rsschool-cv/cv.md

 - Email: _annymefsmm@gmail.com_
 ### About me
 Hi!
 My name is __Hanna Kakhno__.
 I would like to __learn programming__.
 My strengths are determination and the ability to work in a team.
 I can also find a creative approach to solving a problem.
+### Skills
+I studied Pascal ABC at school lvl.
+But I would like to learn more relevant programming languages!